Scythe

-A scythe consists of a shaft about 170 cm long called a snaith, snath, snathe or sned, traditionally made of wood but now sometimes metal.
-Simple snaiths are straight with offset handles, others have an "S" curve or are steam bent in three dimensions to place the handles in an ergonomic configuration but close to the shaft.
+A scythe consists of a shaft about 170 cm long called a snaith, snath, snathe or sned, traditionally made of wood but now sometimes of metal.
+Simple snaiths are straight with offset handles, others have an "S" curve or are steam-bent in three dimensions to place the handles in an ergonomic configuration but close to the shaft.
 The snaith has either one or two short handles at right angles to it, usually one near the upper end and always another roughly in the middle.
 The handles are usually adjustable to suit the user.
-A curved, steel blade between 60 and 90 cm long is mounted at the lower end at 90°, or less, to the snaith.
-Scythes almost always have the blade projecting from the left side of the snaith when in use, with the edge towards the mower; left-handed scythes are made but cannot be used together with right-handed scythes as the left-handed mower would be mowing in the opposite direction and could not mow in a team.
+A curved, steel blade between 60 and 90 cm long attaches at the lower end at 90°, or less, to the snaith.
+Scythes almost always have the blade projecting from the left side of the snaith when in use, with the cutting edge towards the mower; left-handed scythes are made but cannot be used together with right-handed scythes as the left-handed mower would be mowing in the opposite direction and could not mow in a team.
+Left-handed scythes primarily exist not to suit left-handed mowers but to mow back out from an obstruction on the left, such as when mowing back from the end of a ditch; ditch mowers may have both left- and right-handed ditch-scythes with them to do this.

 Use

-The use of a scythe is historically called mowing, now often scything to distinguish it from machine mowing.
-The mower holds the top handle in the left hand and the central one in the right, with the arms straight, the blade parallel and very close to the ground and the uncut grass to the right.
-The body is then twisted to the right, and the blade hooks the grass and is swung steadily to the left in a long arc ending in front of the mower and depositing the cut grass neatly to the left.
+The use of a scythe was historically called mowing, now often scything to distinguish it from machine mowing.
+The mower holds the top handle in the left hand and the central one in the right, with the arms straight, the blade parallel and very close to the ground.
+The mower cuts along the mowing edge of the meadow, keeping the uncut grass to the right.
+The blade hooks the grass on the right and is swung to the left in a long arc ending to the left of the mower to form a windrow of cut grass on the previously mown ground.
 The mower takes a small step forward and repeats the motion, proceeding with a steady rhythm, stopping at frequent intervals to hone the blade.
-The correct technique has a slicing action on the grass, cutting a narrow strip with each stroke, leaving a uniform stubble on the ground and forming a regular windrow on the left.
+The correct technique has a slicing action on the grass, leaving a swathe of uniformly cut stubble, and forming a regular windrow on the left.